 Ushuaia - Embarkation

 After a leisurely breakfast at your hotel, you can join your included half-day tour of Ushuaia and its surrounds.
 This beautiful city is the capital of the Tierra del Fuego province and its unique landscape of mountains, sea, glaciers and forest is simply a delight to explore.
 This fantastic tour will take you to some of Ushuaia’s most impressive areas including The Mission, Solier and Brown neighbourhoods where you can see the ancient houses belonging to the first families in Tierra del Fuego and superb views over Ushuaia and the Beagle Channel.
-There will also be time to visit the End of the World Museum where you can get an insight into the history of Tierra del Fuego, before heading to the port in the mid-afternoon to board the Greg Mortimer.
+There will also be time to visit the End of the World Museum where you can get an insight into the history of Tierra del Fuego, before heading to the port in the mid-afternoon to board your ship.
 Settle into your comfortable cabin and get to know your home for the next 19 nights as the ship sets sail through the scenic Beagle Channel and we begin our epic adventure of a lifetime.
 A luggage transfer from the hotel is included today.

 Welcome to the wildlife paradise of South Georgia, a mostly uninhabited land filled with historic associations, spectacular scenery and some of the world’s largest king penguin rookeries.
 Lying wholly within the Antarctic Convergence, South Georgia is a life-sustaining haven to some of the world’s largest congregations of wildlife, and your time here will allow for an in-depth exploration of the island, with your captain choosing each day the best spots to visit for the ultimate wildlife and scenic experiences.
 You will explore the stunning northern coast as well as the Stromness and Grytviken harbours, where 3000-metre peaks form dramatic backdrops to the remains of whaling stations.
 You can enjoy Zodiac excursions each day, and for the kayakers there are plentiful areas along the beautiful coastline to explore and get up close to the playful seals that frequent the waters.
 Enjoy walks along the beaches where an abundance of basking elephant seals, feisty fur seals and busy penguins jostle for the perfect spot, and take the time to soak up the sights and sounds of this simply remarkable island.

 Synonymous with the epic expedition of survival by Shackleton, Worsley, and Crean, if conditions permit we will attempt to follow in their footsteps and complete the final leg of their journey on a walk from Fortuna Bay to Stromness.
 Our expert historians will share tales along the way of these hardy explorers’ feats and fates.
 We will also be able to pay our respects at Shackleton’s final resting place in Grytviken.
-On this expedition you will have the unique chance to partake in a special 3-day Shackleton Crossing mountaineering or skiing excursion where you will attempt to repeat the full journey taken by Shackleton and his men across an extreme mountain environment from King Haakon Bay to Stromness.
+On this expedition you will also have the unique chance to partake in a special 3-day Shackleton Crossing mountaineering excursion where you will attempt to repeat the full journey taken by Shackleton and his men across an extreme mountain environment from King Haakon Bay to Stromness.
 This energetic activity will see you cover a distance of around 50 kilometres on foot, and a suitable level of alpine climbing and trekking experience will be necessary to participate.
 The cost of this excursion is not included as part of your package and the activity should be booked in advance.